 - New York City taxis make approximately 485,000 trips per day.
 That’s 175 million per year.

 - The city’s 50,000 drivers log in about 70,000 miles per year, carrying about 600,000 passengers per day.

 - Taxi and livery-cab drivers are 33% less likely to get in an accident than other vehicles.

-- That being said, taxi passengers are 2x more likely to suffer serious injuries.
+- Taxi passengers are 2x more likely to suffer serious injuries.

 - Bicycles are 2x more likely to hit a cab than to crash into another type of vehicle.

 Because of the potential danger to the public, the City of New York goes to great lengths to regulate taxis.
 Before a cab can hit the road, it must first receive a license (or medallion) from the Taxi and Limousine Commission (TLC), an official government agency.
 Any violations of TLC rules can result in fines, suspensions, or even lifetime bans.

 Unfortunately, rigorous oversight is not always enough to prevent taxi accidents.
 Despite their extensive local knowledge and professional driving abilities, drivers often play fast and loose with the rules.
 In the rush to save time and collect bigger fares, far too many cabbies ignore basic safety precautions.
 In most cases, it’s not the lack of skill so much as the lack of will that is responsible for preventable accidents.

 If you or someone you love has been injured in or by a New York taxi cab, it’s time to get a professional advocate in your corner.
 Whether you were a passenger, a pedestrian, or the driver of another vehicle, it’s important to get in touch with a New York City personal injury lawyer who can help you make sense of the legal labyrinth.